 MCAT Writing Section Explained

-MCAT writing section is a 30-minutes paper, which checks your ability to express yourself.
-MCAT writing is a medium used by the admission officials to check, how well you can gather your thoughts and explain them in a limited span of time.
-MCAT writing section requires you to write two essays in the allotted time.
+Writing section in MCAT is a 30-minutes paper, which checks your ability to express yourself.
+Writing is a medium used by the admission officials to check, how well you can gather your thoughts and explain them in a limited span of time.
+This section requires you to write two essays in the allotted time.
 It is scored on the basis of the opinion received from two readers, one is human and the other is a computer.
 The raw scores are then converted to an alphabetic scale of J (lowest) to T (highest).
 A good doctor is one who can connect with his patients and colleagues well.
-This requires good communication skills and MCAT writing acts as a source for testing the candidate's writing skills.
+This requires good communication skills and writing acts as a source for testing the candidate's writing skills.

 MCAT Writing Section Explained